VirtusLab/scala-cli/website/docs/reference/scala-command/runner-specification.md

 Command line options always take priority over using directives when a clash occurs, allowing to override configurations defined in sources.
 Using directives can be defined in all supported input source file types.

-Detailed documentation can be found on our website: https://scala-cli.virtuslab.org
+For detailed documentation refer to our website: https://scala-cli.virtuslab.org/docs/commands/setup-ide

 ### MUST have options